St George’s Gate

 This residence is owned by St Peter’s College, one of the 38 colleges of Oxford University.
 St Peter’s was founded in 1928, with the aim of providing an Oxford education to around 40 bright students with limited funds.

-Along with St Thomas’, St George’s Gate is one of the college’s annexe accommodations.
+Along with St Thomas’ and Paradise Street, St George’s Gate is one of the college’s annexe accommodations.
 It houses Oxford Scholastica students aged 14 to 18.

 St Thomas’ is also owned by Oxford University’s St Peter’s College.
 St Peter’s is the youngest Oxford college within the old city boundaries, and has been referred to as “the laid-back teenager of the Oxford college family.”